Referral marketing is not as easy as you might think.

 LTV = (Average customer lifetime * average monthly purchase) + Average up-sell = (24 * $25) + $50 = $650

-- Your reward is 20% off to both the referee and the referral for 12 months
+- Your reward is 20% off to both the referee and the referrer for 12 months

 - The referee user spends approximately $25/month

-- And the referral user signs up and also spends $25/month
+- And the referred-in customer also spends $25/month

 Reward = 12 * ((20% * $25) + (20% * $25)) = $120